paulbrowne-irl/knowledgebase-elastic-rag/readme.md

 ## Using a Local LLM - first time setup
 * The config file gives the option of passing questions a *private* local LLM using Ollama (e.g. Llama 3.2 from Meta).
 The Docker file can help you run this local LLM.
-    * Check the _docker-compose.yml_ file so that the "Ollama" and "OpenWebUI" are not commented out.
+    * Check the 'docker-compose.yml' file so that the "Ollama" and "OpenWebUI" are not commented out.
         * OpenWebUI is optional , but provides a useful web interface on http://localhost:3000
-    * Start Docker as normal using _docker compose up_
+    * Start Docker as normal using 'docker compose up'

     * Ollama provides the infastructure - you will need to tell it (first time) which LLM to use.
 While this can be done via the
         * open a new console / terminal
-        * pull the relevant llm _docker exec -it ollama ollama run llama3.2_
+        * pull the relevant llm 'docker exec -it ollama ollama run llama3.2'

 ## Config
-* The starting folder (and other values) are set in _app/config/config.conf_ - please edit this or see the notes in the _app/config_ folder to customize configuration.
+* The starting folder (and other values) are set in 'app/config/config.conf' - please edit this or see the notes in the 'app/config' folder to customize configuration.
 This config file is shared for the ingest script, the Bot and the Application.

 # Running the Application and Bot